Our Aim: To teach our children well

 Hob Moor Road

-We have a brand new flagship school on Hob Moor Road, purpose build and open in September 2016.
-This houses both out Primary and secondary students.
-This site includes specialist facilities for Music, Science, Food Technology and Art and Design Technology and features along with computer rooms, we have 2 iMac suites for Photography and Music Technology.
+We have a brand new flagship school on Hob Moor Road, purposed built and opened in September 2016.
+This houses both our primary and secondary students.
+This site includes specialist facilities for Science, Food Technology and Art and Design Technology and features along with computer rooms and 2 iMac suites for Photography and Music Technology.